ripienaar/free-for-dev/README.md

   * [Virushee](https://virushee.com/) — Privacy-oriented file/data scanning powered by hybrid heuristic and AI-assisted engine.
 Possible to use internal dynamic sandbox analysis.
 Limited to 50MB per file upload
   * [Warrant](https://warrant.dev/) — Hosted enterprise-grade authorization and access control service for your apps.
 Free tier includes 1 million API requests per month and 1,000 authz rules.
   * [Escape GraphQL Quickscan](https://escape.tech/) - One-click security scan of your GraphQL endpoints.
 Free, no login required.
+  * [ZITADEL Cloud](https://zitadel.com) — A turnkey user and access management that works for you and supports multi tenant (B2B) use cases.
+Free for up to 25'000 authenticated requests, with all security features (no paywall for OTP, Passwordless, Policies and so on).

 **[⬆ back to top](#table-of-contents)**